dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 ```

-Follow the instructions on the [laravel homestead documentation](https://laravel.com/docs/5.3/homestead) to find out more about the installation process.
+Follow the instructions on the [Laravel Homestead documentation](https://laravel.com/docs/5.3/homestead) to find out more about the installation process.

 > I recommend Windows users to take a stab at using [Laragon](https://laragon.org).
 It provides an alternative but suitable and powerful environment like Laravel Homestead.

 ### php7dev

-Another Vagrant image is **[php7dev](https://github.com/rlerdorf/php7dev)** by Rasmus Ledorf ( Creator of PHP).
+Another Vagrant image is **[php7dev](https://github.com/rlerdorf/php7dev)** by Rasmus Ledorf (Creator of PHP).
 It is a Debian 8 Vagrant image which is preconfigured for testing PHP apps and developing extensions across many versions of PHP.
 You can gloriously switch between PHP versions by using the `newphp` command.

 Follow the instructions on the [README](https://github.com/rlerdorf/php7dev) to find out how to install, configure and use.

 ## Valet

 [Valet](https://github.com/laravel/valet) is a PHP development environment for Mac minimalists.
-It was built by Taylor and Adam Wathan of the Laravel community.
+It was built by [Taylor](https://twitter.com/taylorotwell) and [Adam Wathan](https://twitter.com/adamwathan) of the Laravel community.
 It is a fast blazing development environment that uses roughly 7MB of RAM.
 It requires Homebrew.

 Laravel Valet configures Mac to use PHP's built-in web server in the background when your machine starts.
 With Valet, if you create a project folder called `auth0-php`, then you can just open `auth0-php.dev` in your browser and it will serve the contents of the folder automatically.